 During production, Peter Jackson hosted a video production diary, made specifically for the fan website, kongisking.net.
-Diary "entries", posted every 2-3 days, were created by the same company responsible for the Lord Of The Rings DVD sets and gave an exclusive look at the production of the film, with other cast and crew members often acting as "guides".
-Eventually visitors to the website were invited to email in questions to potentially be answered in future videos.
+Diary "entries", posted every two to three days, were created by the same company responsible for the Lord Of The Rings DVD sets, and gave an exclusive look at the production of the film, with other cast and crew members often acting as "guides".
+Eventually visitors to the website were invited to e-mail in questions to potentially be answered in future videos.

-(at around 24 mins) When Adrien Brody is first taken to the animal cells on the boat to find sleeping quarters, a cage bearing the sign Sumatran Rat Monkey can be seen as he turns the first corner.
-This is a nod to Braindead (1992) also directed by Peter Jackson.
+(At around twenty-four minutes) When Adrien Brody is first taken to the animal cells on the boat to find sleeping quarters, a cage bearing the sign Sumatran Rat Monkey can be seen as he turns the first corner.
+This is a nod to Braindead (1992).

 Peter Jackson likes to shoot animatics in pre-viz for most of his big action sequences.
 Before the film started shooting, he screened the animatic for his cast and crew, most of whom were in tears at the end of this screening.

-The exterior of the fictional Alhambra Theater where Kong is put on display is modeled after the Paramount Theater, built in 1927, at 1501 Broadway in New York City - particularly the lavish, ornamental marquee.
-In later years the Paramount would be home to World Wrestling Federation/Entertainment's two restaurants (WWF New York and WWE The World), and then the Hard Rock Cafe.
+The exterior of the fictional Alhambra Theater, where Kong is put on display, is modeled after the Paramount Theater, built in 1927, at 1501 Broadway in New York City - particularly the lavish, ornamental marquee.
+In later years, the Paramount would be home to the World Wrestling Federation/Entertainment's two restaurants (WWF New York and WWE The World), and then the Hard Rock Café.

 Naomi Watts had a horrific fall on the New Zealand set.
 She fell from a height into a ditch, to the shock of the cast and crew.
 She thanked her rigorous practice of yoga for saving her from any permanent damage.

-At 62 minutes into the film, Captain Englehorn, played by Thomas Kretschmann, saves Jack Driscoll from having his skull crushed by a native warrior by shooting the native.
-The pistol he uses is a somewhat rare German Luger P04 "Navy" model, clearly identifiable by its long 6 inch barrel.
-This suggests that Captain Englehorn may have served as an officer in the Imperial German Navy in World War 1.
+(At around sixty-two minutes) Captain Englehorn, played by Thomas Kretschmann, saves Jack Driscoll from having his skull crushed by a native warrior by shooting the native.
+The pistol he uses is a somewhat rare German Luger P04 "Navy" model, clearly identifiable by its long six-inch barrel.
+This suggests that Captain Englehorn may have served as an officer in the Imperial German Navy in World War I.

 The trivia items below may give away important plot points.